What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-$\text{S}^2\text{TLD}$ \cite{s2tld} is introduced in 2023 to support the detection of small and cluttered objects.
-It contains 1222 images at a resolution of 1920×1080 and 4564 images with 1280×720 pixels.
+\paragraph{\textbf{$\text{S}^2\text{TLD}$:}} \href{https://github.com/Thinklab-SJTU/S2TLD}{$\text{S}^2\text{TLD}$} \cite{s2tld} is introduced in 2023 to support the detection of small and cluttered objects.
+It contains 1222 images with 1920×1080 pixels and 4564 images with 1280×720 pixels.
 Various environmental conditions are covered, including daylight, night, and precipitation.
-The 14130 traffic instances are categorized into five classes, including red, yellow, green, off, and wait on.
+The 14130 traffic instances are categorized into five classes, including \textit{red}, \textit{yellow}, \textit{green}, \textit{off}, and \textit{wait on}.
 Each instance is annotated with a bounding box and a category label.
 Fig.~\ref{fig:s2tld_visualization} visualizes several sample images, with overlaid labels for annotated traffic lights, where the five categories mentioned above are distinguished by red, yellow, green, blue, and cyan, respectively.
 As illustrated, the categorization is based on the illumination color and the state of traffic lights, independent of numerical displays or symbolic indicators, and without differentiation between circular and arrow-shaped signals.
+It may limit the learning of functionally important finer-grained traffic light semantics, thereby reducing the model utility in scenarios that require lane-specific or turn-specific decision-making.
 The top images indicate that $\text{S}^2\text{TLD}$ \cite{s2tld} excludes pedestrian signals and bus-specific traffic lights from its scope.
-Consequently, annotations on 74.4\% images are homogeneous.
-In addition, as evidenced by the bottom panel, annotation omissions are also present in this dataset, which are particularly prevalent, affecting nearly all frames containing the corresponding traffic lights.
+Consequently, annotations on 74.4\% images are homogeneous, providing limited diversity in supervisory signals and hindering the learning of less common but practically important cues.
+In addition, as evidenced by the bottom panel, annotation omissions are also present, which are particularly prevalent, affecting nearly all frames containing the corresponding traffic lights, introducing persistent incomplete and ambiguous supervision.